Émile Mayade: Racing

 His greatest success was the victory in the 1896 Paris–Marseille–Paris where he won three stages and finished in 67 hours 42 minutes 58 seconds, almost 30 minutes ahead of Merkel in another Panhard et Levassor 8 hp.
-The Panhard had been extensively upgraded for 1896, using their first four-cylinder engine which provided double the horsepower of the 1895 model.
+The Panhard had been extensively upgraded for 1896, using their first four-cylinder engine which provided twice the horsepower of the 1895 model.
 It was equipped with tiller steering and candle lamps.
-The brakes were a spoon-lever pressing on the solid rubber back tyre plus a belt that tightened onto a drum on the transmission.
-This was the same vehicle in which Émile Levassor had won 2 of the first three stages before suffering what would become fatal injury during stage 4.
+The brakes were spoon-levers pressing on each solid rubber back tyre and a band brake on the counter-shaft in the transmission.
+This was the same vehicle in which Émile Levassor had won 2 of the first three stages before suffering an injury during stage 4 from which he died a year later.

 On 14 November 1896 he finished 6th (or poss.
 4th) in the inaugural London to Brighton Veteran Car Run (Emancipation Day Run) to celebrate the Emancipation of British motorists and the repeal of the Red Flag Act.
 He took 6 hours 8 minutes 15 seconds to complete the 54 mi in a Panhard & Levassor 8 hp, Phaeton 4 seater.
 The car was subsequently sold to Charles Rolls for £1,200.

-In July 1897 Mayade drove a Panhard in the Paris-Dieppe race which was won by the Marquis Jules-Albert de Dion in a de Dion 20 hp steamer.
+In July 1897 Mayade drove a Panhard in the Paris-Dieppe race which was won by Count Jules-Albert de Dion in a de Dion 20 hp steamer.